tfmortie/svbop/README.md

 * A pre-trained HNet and FNet model on VOC2006 can be found under **/trained_models/**.

 * HNet is implemented in **/models/hclassifier.py**, which contains the code for the hierarchical probabilistic neural network model, as well as the RBOP inference algorithm.
 Note that the hierarchical softmax layer is not (yet) optimized for mini-batch training.
-However, in extreme multi-class settings this becomes neglectible.

 * FNet is implemented in */models/fclassifier.py*, which contains the code for the flat probabilistic neural network model, as well as the UBOP